Resources for Incoming Families

 ITS maintains about 400 computers for student use in the libraries, computer labs, classrooms, and residence halls, although almost all students own computers.
 A guide for those looking to purchase a computer can be found here.
 Students also bring iPads, e-readers, and Android devices to campus.
 ITS recommends purchasing an extended service contract for your computer from the manufacturer.
 Warranty repair services for Dell and Apple computers are available in Beardsley Hall.

 CAPS offers counseling, psychotherapy, psychiatric consultation, and psychoeducational programming.
-An after-hours, on-call emergency service is available to all students via the Office of Public Safety.
+An after-hours (24/7/365), on-call emergency service is available to all students via Proto-call (610-328-7768).
 CAPS is staffed by professional and preprofessional psychology, social work, and psychiatry clinicians.
 Student contacts with CAPS are confidential under Commonwealth of Pennsylvania statutes.